microsoft/azure-pipelines-extensions/Extensions/IISWebAppDeploy/Src/README.md

 ### **Note**

 - This extension is **supported in TFS 2017** onwards and is **NOT supported in TFS 2015** or lower versions.
-- All the WinRM Tasks can also be used for Azure VMs as with https protocal
+- All the WinRM Tasks can also be used for Azure VMs as with https protocol

 ### **Contact Information**